AlexandreRouma/SDRPlusPlus/readme.md

 If `libvolk2-dev` is not available, use `libvolk1-dev`.

 ### Fedora Linux
-As of Fedora34, there is a Fedora Linux package avaiable.
+As of Fedora Linux 34, there is a  package avaiable.
 You can install it by running this:

 ```sh
 sudo dnf install sdrpp